devsecops/bootcamp/Week-5/labs/LAB-3.md

 Suggestions:

+* Remove hardcoded secrets from UserData
-* Remove hardcoded values from UserData
+* Remove other hardcoded values from UserData
 * Remove Bash code from user data and make it a retrievable script that can be maintained separately